BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2methodmadness.md

 </pre>
 Part 3:

-Your program will generate two random integers between 1 and 20 and then ask a series of math questions.
+Your program will use the two numbers from Part 1 and then ask a series of math questions.
 Each question will be evaluated as to whether it is the right or wrong answer.
 In the end a final score should be reported for the user.
 This is a sample transcript of what your program should do.
 User input always comes after a colon : and should not be put on the screen by your program.
 <pre>
 Enter your name: Jeremy
 Welcome Jeremy!
 Please answer the following questions...